michaeldexter/occambsd/README.md

 ## OccamBSD: An application of Occam's razor to FreeBSD
 a.k.a. "super svelte stripped down FreeBSD"

+Note that the December, 2024 update is sweeping and due for much testing.

 ## Imagine: Virtual and Hardware Machine Boot Image Imaging
 a.k.a.
 "An unnecessarily-complex solution to what should be a simple problem"